DeepMicroscopy/MIDOG_reference_docker/README.md

 ## General remarks
 - The training is not done as part of the docker container, so please make sure that you only run inference within the container.
+- When initially uploading the reference model, the detection threshold was set to 0.62, which we computed as optimal threshold for the images in our validation set.
+We later found a bug in our automatic threshold computation and corrected our threshold to 0.64.
+This value was not optimized on any other images but the validation split of the MIDOG training set.